sepal/aurora/PlagCheck/README.md

 To let the Aurora frontend communicate to the background task processor a RabbitMQ message queue is used.

-Since we produce quite much data, this system is hardly depending on the performance of the database.
-Therefor everything read or written for the plagcheck tasks, is separated from the main database.
-(Not on a debugging system if performance is not required)

 ## Installation

 The following steps need to run all in the same python environment (virtualenv).

+### Database

+Since we produce quite much data, this system is hardly depending on the performance of the database.
+Therefore everything read or written for the plagcheck tasks, is separated from the main database.
+(Not on a debugging system if performance is not required).

+To prepare the separate database run the following:

+    python manage.py migrate --database=plagcheck

+There is a bug which produces new migrations even thou no new migrations are in place.

 ### Sherlock